Chair Yoga - How to Teach Yoga for Restricted Mobility

 • Knee movements: Seated in front of the chair, and this time stretch the leg while lifting it up and releasing.
 The foot should remain relaxed.

-In the next part of the Chair Yoga for seniors, move on to some coordination and strength exercises, which will take about 15 minutes
+In the next part of this Chair Yoga class for seniors, move on to some coordination and strength exercises which will take about 15 minutes.

 Instruct students to: